agustindangelo/EEO-Tests/README.md

   "LOCAL_API_URL": "http://localhost:4000"
 }
 ```
-Make sure to have both eeoweb and eeoservice up and running before running the tests on the local environment
+2. Make sure to have both eeoweb and eeoservice up and running before running the tests on the local environment

-Run tests from the graphical test runner:
+To run the tests from the graphical test runner:
 ```
 npm run cy:ui
 ```